CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Profit and Loss Fact Tables Using Allocations
 `Fact  tables that expose the full equation of profit are among the most powerful deliverables of an enterprise DW/BI system`.
 The equation of profit is (revenue) – (costs) = (profit). `Fact tables ideally implement the profit equation at the grain of the atomic revenue transaction and contain many components of cost`.
 Because these tables are at the atomic grain, numerous rollups are possible, including customer profitability, product profitability, promotion profitability, channel profitability, and others.
 However, `these fact tables are difficult to build because the cost components must be allocated from their original sources to the fact table’s grain.
 This allocation step is often a major ETL subsystem and is a politically charged step that requires high-level executive support`.
 For these reasons, profit and loss fact tables are typically not tackled during the early implementation phases of a DW/BI program.

+### Multiple Currency Facts
+`Fact  tables that record financial transactions in multiple currencies should contain a pair of columns for every financial fact in the row`.
+One column contains the fact expressed in the true currency of the transaction, and the other contains the same fact expressed in a single standard currency that is used throughout the fact table.
+The standard currency value is created in an ETL process according to an approved business rule for currency conversion.
+This fact table also must have a currency dimension to identify the transaction’s true currency.

 ## Techniques and concepts about Dimension Tables
 There are techniques to define and build the dimension tables inside star schema modeling.